Tulip Period architecture: Fountains and sebils

 The culmination of the Tulip Period style is represented by a series of monumental stand-alone fountains that were mostly built between 1728 and 1732.
 Water took on an enlarged role in architecture and the urban landscape of Istanbul during the Tulip Period.
-In the first half of the 18th century Istanbul's water supply infrastructure, including the aqueducts in Belgrade Forest, were renovated and expanded.
-In 1732 an important water distribution structure, the taksim, was first built on what is now Taksim Square.
+In the first half of the 18th century, Istanbul's water supply infrastructure, including the aqueducts in Belgrad Forest, were renovated and expanded.
+In 1732, an important water distribution structure, the taksim, was first built on what is now Taksim Square.
 The new fountains were unprecedented in Ottoman architecture.
 Previously, fountains and sebils only existed as minor elements of larger charitable complexes or as shadirvans inside mosque courtyards.
-The maidan fountain, or a stand-alone fountain at the center of a city square, was introduced for the first time in this period.
-The first and most remarkable of these is the Ahmed III Fountain built in 1728 next to the Hagia Sophia and in front of the outer gate of Topkapı Palace.
+The maidan fountain – meaning a stand-alone fountain at the center of a city square – was introduced for the first time in this period.

+The first and most remarkable of these fountains is the Ahmed III Fountain built in 1728 next to the Hagia Sophia and in front of the outer gate of Topkapı Palace.
 It consists of a square structure with rounded corners, surmounted by a roof with five small domes and very wide eaves projecting out over the sides of the structure.
 Each of the four façades of the square structure features a wall fountain, while each of the four rounded corners is occupied by a sebil.
 Water was drawn from a cistern inside the structure.
 The stone walls on the exterior are carved with very fine vegetal ornamentation and calligraphic inscriptions.
 Acanthus leaves and other motifs of Baroque Rococo appearance are carved under the projecting eaves of the roof.
 Painting was applied to highlight some carved details, a practice that become common in the 18th century.
 The "S" and "C" curves of Baroque architecture, which were to become popular in later years, also make an early appearance in some of the fountain's details.

 Another fountain was built by Ahmed III in the same year at Üsküdar, near the old Mihrimah Sultan Mosque.
 This fountain is a slightly simplified version of the other one and lacks the corner sebils, which are replaced with corner fountains instead.
 A more ornate example, this time built by Mahmud I in 1732, is the Tophane Fountain built next to the old Kılıç Ali Pasha Mosque at Tophane.
 Further northeast is the Hekimoglu Ali Pasha Fountain, also built in 1732, which has only two decorated façades with fountains.
 Other important examples of fountains and sebils from the same year are the Saliha Sultan Sebil in the Azapkapi neighbourhood and the Bereketzade Fountain located near Galata Tower.